kyma-incubator/terraform-provider-gardener/README.md

 Perform the following steps to build the providers:

-1. Resolve dependencies:
+1. Build the provider:
     ```bash
-    dep ensure
-    ```
-2. Build the provider:
-    ```bash
     go build -o terraform-provider-gardener
     ```
-3. Move the gardener provider binary into the terraform plugins folder:
+2. Move the gardener provider binary into the terraform plugins folder:

    On MacOS:
    ```bash